 - Classes teach “sit”, “drop”, “stay”, “come”, and “walking well on lead”

 - Our trainer also goes through using Clicker Training.

 - All training is reward based and classes are run by a DELTA accredited Dog Trainer.

 - Classes are small with a maximum of 6 puppies

 Adolescent Classes run for 5 weeks on Sunday afternoon from 3.00pm to 4pm in the Scout Hall.
 Puppies must be vaccinated having received their final adult vaccination before commencing the classes.

 For more information or to book your puppy into a class please call 02 6288 4944.

-In order to provide the best possible care for our patients and clients we have an in house pharmacy stocked with most regular prescription medications.
+In order to provide the best possible care for our patients and clients we have an in house Dispensary stocked with most regular prescription medications.
 However as there are now so many different medications for each condition we cannot keep all medications, or very large stocks of medications, on the shelves.
-For this reason it is usually best to ring a week before you run out of medication to fill a repeat script, as this allows us to order in the medication or extra stock if it is required to fill your pets script.
+For this reason it is usually best to ring a week before you run out of medication to fill a repeat script, as this allows us to order in the medication should it be required to fill your pets script.